-For percentages, 100 times the quotient of the numerators divided by the same denominator.
+For percentages, the numerators divided by the same denominator, multiplied by 100.

 If the type of health provider is missing, the check is considered not to have been performed by a health provider and is treated as no check performed.